advanced-cms/advanced-reviews/README.md

 ![Advanced CMS](assets/logo.png "Advanced CMS")
 # Advanced Reviews

+>> This is about .NET CORE 5 version.
+If you are interested about .NET FRAMEWORK 4 please visit https://github.com/advanced-cms/advanced-reviews/blob/net4_master/README.md

 ![Build](https://github.com/advanced-cms/advanced-reviews/workflows/Build/badge.svg?branch=master)

 This project is a set of useful enhancements that may gradually improve the reviewing process in organizations using EPiServer as their CMS.